bicerfatih/AWSFlaskImageProcessingAPIService/Deploy_Run_FlaskAPI_AWS_EC2/Deploy_Run_FlaskAPI_AWS_EC2.md

 cd myFlaskAPI
 ```

-Upload the img.csv file into myFlaskAPI folder in AWS EC2
+Upload the img.csv file into myFlaskAPI directory in AWS EC2
 ```bash
 scp -i “<your key name>.pem” img.csv ubuntu@<Public DNS of your EC2>:myFlaskAPI/
 ```